dpi-tta-slides/noticing-a-project-idea/PITCHME.md

 ---

 # Is this a good idea space?
-- A good idea space means there are a lot of people with this problem willing to try your solution (and pay for it)
+- A good idea space has a lot of people with this problem willing to try your solution (and pay for it)
-- Your first MVP (minimum viable product) will probably be wrong
+- Your first version will probably be wrong
-- You will learn a lot by getting feedback from your users
+- You will learn a lot by building, deploying and getting feedback from users
 - If you're in a good idea space (high potential for success) you can iterate towards the optimal solution
+- Check out our Requests for Projects doc for some good idea spaces

 ---